ldaniels528/trifecta/README.md

     kafka:Shocktrade.quotes.csv/0:10795> kfetch dev
     6000

-The Kafka Module also provides the capability for _watching_ messages as they become available.
-This functionality is accomplished through the use of two commands: `kwatch` and `kwatchnext`.
+The Kafka Module also provides the capability for _watching_ messages (in near real-time) as they become available.
+You can take advantage of this feature by using two built-in commands: `kwatch` and `kwatchnext`.

 First, `kwatch` is used to create a connection to a consumer group: